The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 Messaging Guidelines
 --------------------

-In addition to the proper use of message types, follow the guidelines below to compose messages for clarity, consistency and other guiding principles:
+In addition to the proper use of message types, follow the guidelines below to compose messages for clarity, consistency and other guidelines:

 a.
 Grammar
    i.
-Start with capital letter, end with period besides well-known exceptions.
-Use capital letters for well known file formats and tool names.
-For e.g.,
+Start with a capital letter, end with period besides well-known exceptions.
+Use capital letters for file formats and tool names. e.g.,
       LEF, DEF, SPICE.
    ii.
 After the first word’s capitalization, do not use capital letters (aside from obvious exceptions - RSMT, hCut, etc. iii.
 Do not use exclamations.
 Severity must be communicated by message severity and clear implied or explicit action. iv.
 Avoid long, verbose messages.
-Use commas to list, separate clauses and introduce pauses in messages.
+Use commas to list and  separate clauses in messages.
    v.
-Spellcheck all messages using American English spelings. vii.
+Spellcheck all messages using American English spellings. vii.
 Use ellipsis (...) only to indicate a pause, as when some tool is running or being intialized

 b.
 Abbreviations and Shortcuts
    i.
 Use single-word versions when well-accepted / well-understood by users+developers.
    Examples, stdcell, cutline, wirelength, stdcell, flipchip, padring, bondpad, wirebond, libcell, viarule etc.

    ii.
-Do not abbreviate english words, expand for the sake of clarity .
+Do not abbreviate English words, expand for the sake of clarity .
    Incorrect: Num, # , Correct: Number
    Incorrect: Tot., Correct: Total